[EVENTS]

 Installation view by Oskar Proctor

-Philip Miller which accompanies Joy Gregory's video works.
+the soundtrack by Philip Miller which accompanies Joy Gregory's

 This talk will be followed by tea and cake in the garden.